 - To load user programs

 - To display source code only

 - To display source code mixed with assembly instructions

 - To display source files by their names

 - To specify source file directories

 - To search for function names in the source files

 - To search for addresses in the source files

 - To search for strings in the source files

 To load user programs

 - 1 Choose the File→Load Object...
-(ALT, F, L) command. - 2 Select the function code of the memory space into which the program should be loaded. - 3 Select the file to be loaded. - 4 Choose the Load button to load the program.
+(ALT, F, L) command. - 2 Select the file to be loaded. - 3 Choose the Load button to load the program.